julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 # Early presentation
 There is currently no official documentation of this Addon, development is in progress.

-This Addon creates some grous of bones, and you can manage your groups:
+This Addon creates some groups of bones, and you can manage your groups:
-* Select only bones of 1 group
-* Add to selection
+* Selection stuff (add/remove/toogle)
 * Make bones not selectable
 * Show / Hide bones
 * Mute bone animations